-Every month, we review dozens of children's books.
-Here are the ones we liked best of all in August.
+Every month, we review dozens of books for children and teenagers.
+Here are the ones we like best in February: guaranteed to get your child reading...

-Whether they're a teeny toddler or a particular teen, this is where you can find your child's next amazing read: just scroll down to find books for a range of ages.
+Whether they're a teeny toddler or a very particular teen, this is where you can find your child's next amazing book: just scroll down to find books for a range of ages.

-You can also take a look at our past book recommendations for:
+You can also keep track of the latest titles by looking at our past reading recommendations for:

 Use the Bookfinder to find the perfect book for you, your family and friends.

-You can use our special tools to search hundreds of reviews of children's books by age category and theme.
+You can use our special tools to search hundreds of children's book reviews by age, category and theme.

 You might also like...